What is the Cornea?

 Corneal transplants are performed using a donor cornea.
 The entire central portion of the cornea is replaced and held in place with sutures.
 Because the cornea possesses no blood vessels, rejection rates are low in comparison to other types of transplants.
 Recovery, though, can be lengthy nonetheless and requires frequent follow-up visits.

 DESK (Descemet’s Stripping Endothelial Keratoplasty) is a partial thickness corneal transplant.
-During this procedure, only the back layer of the cornea (endothelium) is transplanted from a donor cornea.
+During this procedure, only the posterior layers of the cornea (endothelium) and 100 microns of stromal tissue are transplanted from a donor cornea.
 This tissue will replace the compromised endothelium and help restore vision.
-DSEK is a relatively new procedure and is done in place of a full-thickness corneal transplant.
-Benefits of DESK include fewer sutures; smaller incision; decreased risk or corneal rejection; improved healing time and visual prognosis.
+DSEK is now an established procedure and is done in place of a full-thickness corneal transplant for certain diseases affecting only the back layer of the cornea.
+Benefits of DSEK include fewer sutures, smaller incision, decreased risk or corneal rejection and wound rupture, improved healing time, and improved visual prognosis.